thefuzz25/thefuzz25.github.io/_posts/2025-04-12-late-nights.md

 ## Apr 11
 Woke up even before the sun today — No clutter, no rush.

+Had time to _think_ before the day started.
+Wild.

 As it turns out, the mornings didn't change. **I did.**
 <hr style="opacity: 0.7;">

 <hr class="dots">

-_PS: The journal entries were kept blunt and bare, because that’s how my mind was during that phase — quick, cloudy, and a little distant._
+_PS: The journal entries were kept blunt and bare, because so were my thoughts at the time — quiet, scattered, and a little distant._